Everything you might want to know.

 What is The Idea Challenge?+

 A statewide challenge for North Carolina.
 One prompt: what's your idea to help your community?
-Two parallel tracks — students in grades 5–12, and teachers.
-Submit a 1–2 minute video; a real human reviewer responds within 3 business days.
-A yes unlocks $1,000 on acceptance, and the objectives in your acceptance letter can unlock up to $10,000 more.
+Two parallel tracks — students in grades 5–12, and educators.
+Submit a 1–2 minute video; a real human reviewer responds within 10 days.
+Winning ideas get $1,000 to get started, and you can earn up to $10,000 more if you make real progress on your idea.

 Who's behind it?+